Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-delegation.rst

 Where delegation is available
 =============================
 You can delegate CCDs in :ref:`Desktop Wallet<delegation-dw>` and :ref:`Concordium Client<transactions>`.
-It is recommended that you use the :ref:`CCD scan tool<ccd-scan>` to research the various bakers and pools prior to delegation if you plan to delegate to a specific pool.
+It is recommended that you use the :ref:`CCD scan tool<bakers-view>` to research the various bakers and pools prior to delegation if you plan to delegate to a specific pool.

 Summary
 =======